CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Identifiers

   <vrf-id>             VRF

   <neighbor-id>        Peer ID

 ### Atrributes

-  connection-retry     Time interval at which connection attempts are retried

-                       upon a failure.
+  connection-retry     Time interval at which connection attempts are retried upon a failure.
 If `auto`, the global value is used.
 This is the default.

   hold                 Hold timer.
-If `none`, keepalives from the peer are not

-                       tracked and the peering session will not experience a
+If `none`, keepalives from the peer are not tracked and the peering session will not experience am hold timeout.

-                       hold timeout.
 If `auto`, the global value is used.
-This

-                       is the default.
+This is the default.

   keepalive            Keepalive timer.
 If `none`, keepalives are not sent.
-If

-                       `auto`, the global value is used.
+If `auto`, the global value is used.
 This is the default.

   route-advertisement  Time between route advertisements (BGP Updates).
-A non-

-                       zero value allows route advertisements to be delayed
+A non-zero value allows route advertisements to be delayed and batched.

-                       and batched.
 If `auto`, the global value is used.
-This

-                       is the default.
+This is the default.

 ## nv unset vrf <vrf-id> router bgp neighbor <neighbor-id> timers keepalive